Transmission Line Design Jobs in USA with Visa Sponsorship

 Do transmission line design jobs commonly offer visa sponsorship?

 Yes.
-Transmission line design is a recognized specialty occupation under H-1B rules, and the U.S. faces a documented shortage of qualified power engineers.
+Transmission line design is a recognized specialty occupation under H-1B visa rules, and the U.S. faces a documented shortage of qualified power engineers.
 Utilities, renewable energy developers, and EPC firms regularly sponsor H-1B visas for this role.
 Browse current sponsoring employers directly on Migrate Mate to see which companies are actively hiring.

 What degree do I need for H-1B sponsorship in transmission line design?